brianfong96/AlgoTrader2/README.md

 python src/pad_strategy.py --csv data/voo_prices.csv
 ```

-This prints the month‑by‑month history, the final portfolio value and the final
+This prints the month‑by‑month history.
+At the end it prints the final
-total return.
+portfolio value, the net profit and the final total return as a percentage.

 ## Running the tests